colejarczyk/doc/userguide/points_transfers/creation/transfer_creation.rst

    - If you want to add points select **Add points**

  - **Select customer** account for which points transfer will be deal with.
 Enter few letters/signs of customer name/surname/phone.
-   System display the list of all matching customer record.
+   System displays the list of all matching customer records.
  - In **Points to add/spend** field enter amount of points that will be added to / subtracted from Customer Account active Points
- - If needed, provide a **Comment** for operation as a brief description that explain purpose of the transfer e.g. information on what they were spent or why they were subtracted
+ - If needed, provide a **Comment** for operation as a brief description that explains purpose of the transfer e.g. information on what they were spent or why they were subtracted

 .. image:: /userguide/_images/add_transfer2.png
    :alt:   Select Customer to add Points Transfer

-3. When complete, tap ``SAVE``
+3. When it is done, tap ``SAVE``